Scheduled 2018 dates:

 Make a lightweight thermofax screen from your own artwork using this super easy screen printing method.
 Print onto fabric, paper, a t-shirt or a tote bag and experiment with flock and foil finishes using a heat press.
 Then take the screen home for more printing!

-‘Thermofax’ screens can be made with a Riso system using a flash of bright light to make a stencil on a heat sensitive film.
+‘Thermofax’ screens can be made with a heat system devised by Japanese company Riso.
+The machines use either a flash of bright light or a digital thermal head to make the stencil on a heat-sensitive film.
 Once you have the stencil, the method of printing is very similar to regular screen printing but with lighter frames and squeegees.
-It’s a great for artwork with line art and solid colour, only takes a few minutes to make up a screen, and offers an instant solution for screen printing smaller work.
+It’s a great for artwork with line art and solid colour, only takes a few minutes to make up a screen, and offers an instant solution for screen printing smaller work up to A4 in size.

 The screens last well, are very easy to store, and can be reused again and again.
 Use your screen to print party invites, t-shirts, birthday cards, bags, fabric, stationery and wrapping paper etc.